alysongwilson/ACAS/DOE5/program00.md

 <P>1330 - 1500 CONTRIBUTED SESSION I <I>(parallel session, Room DH1055 )</I></P>
 <BLOCKQUOTE>
     <P>Chair: Paul Deason, Tradoc Analysis Center-White Sands Missile Range</P>
-    <P><I>The Use of Cluster Analysis in the MOUT ACTD<BR></I>Eugene Dutoit,
+    <P><I>The Use of Cluster Analysis in the MOUT ACTD<BR>Eugene Dutoit,
-    Dismounted Battlespace Battle Lab, Fort Benning<br>As part of the MOUT ACTD, a simulation study was conducted to determine the operational effects, with respect to communication, on clearing a building floor consisting of a series of rooms in a typical urban setting.
+    Dismounted Battlespace Battle Lab, Fort Benning</I><br>As part of the MOUT ACTD, a simulation study was conducted to determine the operational effects, with respect to communication, on clearing a building floor consisting of a series of rooms in a typical urban setting.
 The Blue force was attacking and the Threat force was defending the floor.
 Prior to the